clirdlf/ndsa.org/meetings.md

 ### **Sponsorship Opportunities**

 Is your organization interested in becoming a sponsor of #digipres20 or the [DLF Forum](https://forum2019.diglib.org)?
-Take a look at our [sponsorship opportunities](https://forum2019.diglib.org/sponsorship-opportunities/) and please contact <mailto:lkwasigroch@clir.org> if you would like more information.
+Take a look at our [sponsorship opportunities](https://forum2019.diglib.org/sponsorship-opportunities/) and please contact [Louisa Kwasigroch](mailto:lkwasigroch@clir.org) if you would like more information.

 We are so grateful to our [2019 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2019-sponsors/) for making last year's events a success!